Albert0147/NRC_SFDA/readme.md

 ## Dataset preparing

 Download the [VisDA](https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification) and [Office-Home](https://www.hemanthdv.org/officeHomeDataset.html) (use our provided image list files) dataset.
 And denote the path of data list in the code.
-The code is expected to reproduce the results with **PyTorch 1.3 with cuda 10.0**.

 ## Checkpoint

 You can find all the weights (before and after the adaptation, and the results of the logfile may not be the correct one) on VisDA and Office-Home in this [link](https://drive.google.com/drive/folders/1Tx-iyEXDbmuxlLyYX5sLKwNsTrpwHpjk?usp=sharing). **If you want to reproduce the results quickly, please use the provided source model.**